Snowflake-Labs/sfgrantreport/Readme.md

 accountname = mysnowflakeaccount
 username = myusername
 password = ************
-warehousename = MY_WH
+warehousename = MY_WAREHOUSE
-dbname = MY_DB
+dbname = MY_DATABASE
 ```

-The user must possess SECURITYADMIN role.
+For full results, the user must have SECURITYADMIN role to to Roles and Users.
+If user has is a SYSADMIN or below, DESCRIBE USER command is unlikely to return all the data, but grant hierarchy should work.

 ## -i, --input-folder
-It is also possible to run SnowGrantReport in offline mode, without connecting to Snowflake directly.
+It is also possible to run SFGrantReport in offline mode, without connecting to Snowflake directly.

-Use '-i, --input-folder' parameter to specify the path to the folder containing exports from SNOWFLAKE.ACCOUNT_USAGE views GRANTS_TO_ROLES (https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_roles.html) and GRANTS_TO_USERS (https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_users.html).
+Use '-i, --input-folder' parameter to specify the path to the folder containing exports from [SNOWFLAKE.ACCOUNT_USAGE](https://docs.snowflake.com/en/sql-reference/account-usage.html) share, and specifically from [GRANTS_TO_ROLES](https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_roles.html) and [GRANTS_TO_USERS](https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_users.html) views.

 The `SELECT * FROM SNOWFLAKE.ACCOUNT_USAGE.GRANTS_TO_ROLES` query output must be ran as ACCOUNTADMIN and must be saved as `GRANTS_TO_ROLES.csv`:
 ```